To download our case study, click here.

 - General Operations Team (HCTec’s Managed Services Team)

-- Goal: Run the business and maintain the EMR system
+- Goal: Run the business and maintain the EHR system

 - Activities: Providing 24-hour Tier I and Tier II help desk support